Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Strong-coupling Hamiltonian

-Beside the above-discussed approximation, we note that the diamagnetic, so-called ``$A^2$'' term is neglected in the Hamiltonian \eqref{eq:H_dp-ph general}, since its impact on the spectrum is only of qualitative importance in the case of the ultra-strong or deep-strong coupling regimes \cite{Kockum2019_review, Stefano2019}, in which we do not enter in this study.
+Aside from the above-discussed approximation, we note that the diamagnetic, so-called ``$A^2$'' term is neglected in the Hamiltonian \eqref{eq:H_dp-ph general}, since its impact on the spectrum is only of qualitative importance in the case of the ultra-strong or deep-strong coupling regimes \cite{Kockum2019_review, Stefano2019}, in which we do not enter in this study.

 While Ref.~\cite{Downing2019}, as well as other recent studies \cite{Downing2021,Allard2022}, considered hard wall boundaries for the cavity in the three space directions, here we opt for periodic boundary conditions in the $z$ direction.
-This is motivated by the fact that we are particularly interested in the properties of the edge states forming around the first and last dipole of the chain, so that we wish to avoid any boundary effects of the cavity walls at the two ends of the chain.
 Such a choice of boundary conditions, with the fact that only the band $(n_x,n_y,q)=(0,1,q)$ is taken into account, leads to the mode function \cite{Kakazu1994}